Healthcare vs Health Care

 "If we're so much the same (like I always hear), why such different fortunes and fates?
 Some of us live in a cloud of fear, some live behind iron gates."

-I'm not a healthcare (or health care) expert; I am only an analyst.
-I am not going to try to excite you with a miracle answer to an issue that has been a problem for almost longer than I have been alive.
-I have a few ideas (like the one above) that align with my personal political philosophy, but others have pointed out flaws in those ideas, so I continue to consider the issue.
-After all, if I cannot figure out how to get health care for myself less expensively, how can I do it for you?
+Look, I'm not a healthcare expert; I am only an analyst.
+I'm not going to try to excite you with a miracle answer to an issue that has been a problem for almost longer than most of us have been alive.
+After all, if I cannot figure out how to get healthcare for myself less expensively, how can I do it for you?